webdevyyannah/LW1_Basic_Sales_Data/README.md

 ---

 **Insight 3 – Sales Trend Appears Declining but Data May Be Incomplete** The line chart shows a steep downward trend from ~200K in 2024 to near zero in 2025.
+This is most likely caused by incomplete 2025 data (partial year recording) rather than an actual business decline.
+No firm year-over-year conclusions should be drawn until a complete set of 2025 data is available.

 ---